Cultural Dynamics

 Pile of books.

-Sociological research highlights the importance of social influence in the formation of individual preferences and the propagation of aggregate trends.
+Our research highlights the importance of social influence for cultural choice and the propagation of aggregate trends.
 Social scientists have long recognized the importance of social influence in opaque settings where outcomes are highly uncertain, such as financial markets, political elections, and cultural industries.
 Within the sociology of markets, cultural industries have received particular attention because they typically lack objective standards of valuation.

-At IAS we study these phenomena in markets for music and literature.
+At IAS we study these and related phenomena in markets for music and literature.
 Our research applies models of social influence to prominent sites of social valuation like the Nobel Prize for Literature.
-More recently, the advent of global online music platforms has allowed the study of cultural dynamics on a very large scale.
-Scrutinizing cultural choice at Spotify.com, a leading online music platform, we identify a social-influence mechanism that can widen individuals’ behavioral repertoires in song selection (see figure below).
-Using the estimated influence parameters in an agent-based simulation, we find that the type and strength of social influence we observe on Spotify does indeed give rise to cultural change.
+More recently, the advent of online music streaming has allowed the study of cultural dynamics on a very large scale.
+Analyzing listening behavior at Spotify, we identify a social-influence mechanism that can widen individuals’ music choices and lead to the emergence of new stars.
+Social influence thereby has the capacity to decouple collective outcomes, that here is who becomes successful, from the original likes and dislikes of the involved audiences.

 Researchers